conanbatt/interview-practice/behavioral/README.md

 :heavy_check_mark: DOs
 - Make your story concise, with a clear message.
-- Present yourself with agency and identity - talk about what you did personally above the environment
+- Present yourself with agency and identity - talk about what you did personally beyond the environment or existing team
 - Teach the interviewer something

 :x: DON'TS